Avomine tablets (promethazine 25mg) medication to prevent and control travel sickness available to buy online from Dr Fox.Start order

 Nausea and vomiting due to other causes

 One tablet each night is usually enough, but two or three tablets may be required by some patients.
-These can be taken at intervals during the day, but it is often not necessary for more than 4 tablets to be needed in any 24 hour period.
+These can be taken at intervals during the day, but it is not usually necessary for more than 4 tablets to be needed in any 24 hour period.
+Dr Fox supplies Avomine to treat travel sickness and any vomiting associated with travellers diarrhoea.

 Possible side effects

 Like all medicines Avomine can cause side effects, although not everybody gets them.
-If you experience any of the following side effects speak to your doctor immediately:
+Most are very mild but if you experience any of the following severe side effects which may indicate allergy to Avomine, then seek medical help immediately:

-If you notice any of the following side effects speak to your doctor or pharmacist:
+If you notice any of the following side effects speak to a doctor or pharmacist:

 Other side effects may include:

-- headache, dizziness, restlessness, confusion, you may feel tired or sleepy.
+- Headache, dizziness, restlessness, confusion, feeling tired or sleepy.

 Do not take Avomine if you have or have had:

-- taken medicines for depression, known as Monoamine Oxidase Inhibitors (MAOIs) within the last 14 days.
+- Taken medicines for depression, Tricyclic antidepressants or Monoamine Oxidase Inhibitors (MAOIs) within the last 14 days.

 - CNS depression, people with CNS depression will seem sleepy or unconscious (including coma).